T-80: Armour

 The glacis is of laminate armour and the turret is armoured steel, with cavities in the turret cheeks containing either a ceramic filling or non-explosive reactive armour elements.

 The T-80's armour is composite on the turret and hull, while rubber flaps and sideskirts protect the sides and lower hull.
-Later T-80 models use explosive reactive armour and stronger armour, like the T-80U and T-80UM1.
+Later T-80 models use explosive reactive armour (Kontakt-1, Kontakt-5 or Relikt) and stronger armour, like the T-80U and T-80UM1.
 Other protection systems include the Shtora-1 and Arena APS, and the discontinued Drozd APS.

 A disadvantage highlighted during combat in Chechnya was the vulnerability of the T-80BV to catastrophic explosion thought to be caused by the vulnerability of stored semi-combustible propellant charges and missiles when contacted by the molten metal jet from the penetration of a HEAT warhead, causing the entire ammunition load to explode.
-This vulnerability may be addressed in later models.
-When Western tank designs changed from non-combustible propellant cartridges to semi-combustible, they tended to separate ammunition stowage from the crew compartment with armoured blast doors, and provided 'blow-out' panels to redirect the force and fire of exploding ammunition away from the crew compartment.
+The flaw is mostly related to the spare ammunition in the turret, outside of the autoloader.
+The autoloaders have some ballistic protection, but only hold roughly half of a T-80s ammunition.
+During the Chechen war 1994, the Russians were able to reduce their losses by having their tanks carry fewer rounds so that all the ammunition and propellant was stored in the autoloaders This vulnerability may be addressed in later models.
+When modern Western tank designs changed from non-combustible propellant cartridges to semi-combustible, they tended to separate ammunition stowage from the crew compartment with armoured blast doors, and provided "blow-out" panels to redirect the force and fire of exploding ammunition away from the crew compartment.

-T-80 models
+Models

 This section lists the main models of the T-80, built in the Soviet Union, Russia and Ukraine, with the dates they entered service.

 Command tanks with more radio equipment have K added to their designation for komandirskiy ("command"), for example, T-80BK is the command version of the T-80B.
 Versions with reactive armour have V added, for vzryvnoy ("explosive"), for example T-80BV.
 Lower cost versions with no missile ability have a figure 1 added, as T-80B1.